telliott99/MyJava/part2/arraylist.rst

         }
     }

 A new idea here is shown by the accessory method ``prettyPrint`` which prints an ArrayList<String>.
-We obtain an iterator to move through the ArrayList, and the code shown is the characteristic way to use an iterator.
+We obtain an iterator to move through the ArrayList, and the code shown below is the characteristic way to use an iterator.

 .. sourcecode:: java